Oct 17, 2025

 97% would recommend the initiative to other companies, validating its effectiveness.

-Responsibilities are divided into three groups:
+The obligations are divided into three groups:

-Is work-related stress the same as burnout?
+Is work stress the same as burnout?

 How do I "sell" the investment in well-being to management?